The8BitTheory/gemipher128/arch.md

 Three major pillars of dataflow: input, processing, output Maybe we should do a Frontend/Backend split.
 Frontend is dealing with user-input (keyboard and mouse) and displaying (vdc, vera, vic-iv, kawari).
+It owns the input/processing/output loop.

-Backend is dealing with I/O related to network and disk.
+Backend is dealing with I/O related to network and disk, and is doing the memory management heavy-lifting.
+That includes deciding where to store content (RAM, GeoRAM, REU, disk/swap, maybe also VRAM; but not for display), history management, settings (once available), etc.

 ## Input